cunybpl/nycet_pnp/src/content/measurement_techniques/outside-air-temperature.md

 ## Troubleshooting

-<strong>Problem:</strong> Logger is measuring unexpected values
+<p><strong>Problem 1:</strong> Logger is measuring unexpected values</p>

-<strong>Solution:</strong> If the ambient temperature reading is higher or lower than expected, adjust the placement of the logger.
+<p><strong>- Solution:</strong> If the ambient temperature reading is higher or lower than expected, adjust the placement of the logger.</p>

-<strong>Problem:</strong> Logger screen is blank
+<p><strong>Problem 2:</strong> Logger screen is blank </p>

-<strong>Solution:</strong> The logger might have an energy saving feature that conserves battery life by turning off the screen.
-Try pressing one of the logger buttons or connecting to it with your phone or laptop.​ If the screen remains blank, then try replacing the battery otherwise reach out to our equipment specialist for a replacement.
+<p><strong>- Solution:</strong> The logger might have an energy saving feature that conserves battery life by turning off the screen.
+Try pressing one of the logger buttons or connecting to it with your phone or laptop.​ If the screen remains blank, then try replacing the battery otherwise reach out to our equipment specialist for a replacement.</p>